 Compost structures must be made of durable material such as wood, wire mesh, plastic or concrete block, or a combination thereof, or be a commercially available compost bin designed for composting organic materials.
 The structure should not be more than 150 cubic feet in volume and must be enclosed on the top and sides.

 Compost structures are only allowed in the backyard.
-They must be located at least 15 feet from any occupied building or edge of a body of water, and 3 feet from any city park, trail, alley or right-of-way.
+They must be located at least 15 feet from any inhabited building or edge of a body of water, and 5 feet from any city park, trail, alley or right of way.